CaterinaBi/aicore-computer-vision/README.md

 <img src="images/gestures.png" alt="This is an image of the gestures commonly used in the game of Rock, Paper, Scissors" />
 </p>

+The creation of the dataset is followed by the training and creation of the model.
+These are done on [Teachable Machine](https://teachablemachine.withgoogle.com/), as I discuss in what follows.

 ## Creation of the dataset

 ## Output accuracy